Hiroaki-K4/multilayer_perceptron/README.md

 resulting in 30 features.
 For instance, field 3 is Mean Radius, field 13 is Radius SE, field 23 is Worst Radius.

+For more information, you can check `dataset/wdbc.names` file.
 The following commands can be used to obtain statistical information about the data.

 ```bash